sa-mm/getting-started-solution-template/README.md

 This method can also be used with an empty file to configured service which doesn't have any script logic or specific configuration parameters.
 Example: [./services/twilio.yaml](./services/twilio.yaml).

+**Note:** If you want to allow instances of the solution to modify a service configuration parameter defined in your template, use the [`safeConfigs` option](#options-section) to white-list the service or service.parameter. **All other configurations will overload user changes upon template updates.**